xbmc/xbmc/tools/EventClients/README.txt

 The executable depends on libcwiid and libbluetooth and is compiled using
 # g++ WiiRemote.cpp -lcwiid -o WiiRemote
-The WiiRemote will emulate mouse by default but can be disabled by running with --disable-mouseemulation Other commands can be listed with --help
+The WiiRemote will emulate mouse by default but can be disabled by running with --disable-mouseemulation The sensativity of the mouseemulation can be set using the --deadzone_x or --deadzone_y were the number is the procentage of the space is considered "dead", higher means more sensative.
+Other commands can be listed with --help